-- Ensuring the city has a presence internationally will be vital to attracting investment, talent, visitors and jobs (WREDA) - Major projects improving direct access internationally will provide local businesses with new opportunities to access large markets
+Business Improvement Districts (BIDs) - vibrant suburban centres make Wellington an attractive place to live and help form a sense of community Connected Ensuring the city has a presence internationally will be vital to attracting city investment, talent, visitors and jobs (WREDA) Major projects - improving direct access internationally will provide local businesses with new opportunities to access large markets Dynamic city Attracting talent, investment, visitors and jobs will be critical to growing the economy and ensuring Wellington remains vibrant and retains its competitive advantage (WREDA)

-Dynamic-city

-Attracting talent, investment, visitors and jobs will be critical to growing the economy and ensuring Wellington remains vibrant and retains its competitive advantage (WREDA)

-Our partnership with WREDA - a CCO - strengthened over the year.
+Our partnership with WREDA - our Council Controlled Organisation - strengthened over the year.
 With WREDA's new senior management team finalised prior to Christmas, our Major Events team transferred to WREDA in 2016.